5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 Click to set a prefix.
 This may only work with specific items.

 #### Up/Down arrows
 Click the up/down arrow buttons to switch the position of the item in the list.
-The buttons may be disabled (greyed out) if they are at the very top or bottom in the list respectively.
+The buttons may be disabled (greyed out) if the item is at the very top or very bottom of the list.

 The position of the item affects where it is displayed in the Module itself.